comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

 So far the improvements in the app include:

-•	⁠Custom button on home page
+- Improved map colors
-•	⁠Automatic backups for favorites (bookmarks, tracks)
+- Android: automatic backups for favorites (bookmarks, tracks)
-•	⁠More dense/detailed altitude isolines (100m)
-•	⁠Removed connection to the “metaserver” and replaced with a static list
-•	⁠Improved map colors
+- Android: customizable button on home screen
+- More dense/detailed altitude contour lines for some regions
+- Removed semi-transparent background from Subway layer
+- Improved visibility of some map objects
-•	⁠And many small updates
+- And many smaller updates

 The full list of updates are here: https://codeberg.org/comaps/comaps/releases